Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 implemented, see `docs/use-psa-crypto.md`, where new APIs are about (G2), and internal changes implement (G1).

-As of early 2023, work towards G5 is in progress: Mbed TLS 3.3 and 3.4 saw some improvements in this area, and more will be coming in future releases.
+As of Mbed TLS 3.6 (early 2024, work towards G5 is well advanced: it is now possible to have hashes/HMAC, ciphers/AEAD, and ECC provided only by drivers, with some limitations.
+See `docs/driver-only-builds.md` for details.
+The main gap is RSA in PK, X.509 and TLS; it should be resolved by 4.0 work.

 Generally speaking, the numbering above doesn't mean that each goal requires the preceding ones to be completed.
+(As an example, much progress towards G5 was made in 3.x, while G4 will be mostly 4.0 and probably not fully complete until 5.0.)

 Compile-time options